Sea Point High School is an institution that focuses on academics. This is clearly reflected in our mission statement:

 - monitor homework diary and homework

-- consult with subject educator
+- consult with subject teacher

 1. Circular 0045 / 2005.
 Subject: Provincial Guidelines for the Management of Homework in Public Ordinary School.

-2. Roles and responsibilties of parents towards the school and their child as an enrolled learner.
+2. Roles and Responsibilties of Parents towards the school and their child as an enrolled learner.

 3. Sea Point High School – Mission Statement